Gloria-1306/bigquery/README.md

-# gcp
+# BigQuery
-Guided workbook for big data systems, specifically Good Cloud Platform (GCP)
+Guided workbook for big data systems, specifically looking into BigQuery on the Good Cloud Platform (GCP)